 original plaintext.
 For this to work, the following rules are mandatory:

-- The OTP should consist of truely random numbers (noise).
+- The OTP should consist of truely random characters (noise).

-- Precisely two copies of the OTP should exist.
+- Only two copies of the OTP should exist.

 - Both copies of the OTP are destroyed immediately after use.